 Our Group generate investment income by sharing the net licence fee according to the proportion of our investment.
 The net licence fee is calculated by deducting the distribution costs incurred by the executive producers from the licence fee earned by them by licensing of the broadcasting rights of the relevant TV series.
 The distribution cost is usually 15% of the total licence fee.
-Our Group usually receives payment from the executive producer after the executive producer has received the relevant licence fee.
+Our Group usually receives payment from the executive producer by instalments on specified milestone dates.